Connectors

 defenseclaw setup copilot

-This is workspace-scoped — run it from inside the project where you want Copilot to be governed.
-DefenseClaw writes hook entries into <workspace>/.github/hooks/defenseclaw.json and leaves the rest of .github/hooks/ alone.
+By default this is global/user-scoped: DefenseClaw writes hook entries into ~/.copilot/hooks/defenseclaw.json.
+Pass --workspace /path/to/repo only when you intentionally want repo-local <workspace>/.github/hooks/defenseclaw.json wiring.
 There is no proxy-enforcement path for Copilot CLI — blocking happens hook-side via the documented preToolUse, permissionRequest, agentStop, subagentStop, and postToolUseFailure events.
 Native ask is supported on preToolUse, so HITL approvals surface inside the agent UI for that surface.

 What setup copilot actually does